3 Tips If You Feel Something Is Missing In Your Life.

 It’s not like going to a chiropractor for a quick adjustment or a massage therapist to work out some muscular tension.
 It’s a profound journey that only you can take.

-It starts with shifting your attention inward for a while – letting go of the need to control the outer circumstances of your life.
+It starts with shifting your attention inward for a while—letting go of the need to control your life’s outer circumstances.

 It doesn’t mean that the outer things in your life won’t need to change; it just means you’re putting that aside to learn how to have a better relationship with yourself.